Trichardt School for Christian Education

-Trichardt School for Christian Education, colloquially known as Sul Africana is a Christian high school located in the suburb of Coop in Maputo, Mozambique.
-The school was founded in 1993 and in 2020 it operated from Avenida da Base N'Tchinga and administered the South African IEB curriculum.
-It has an academic year that starts in January and ends in December.
+Trichardt School for Christian Education, colloquially known as Sul Africana is a Christian Primary and High School located in Sommerschield Maputo, Mozambique.
+The school was founded in 1993 at 55 Avenida da Base N'Tchinga, but has since relocated to 1961 Avenida Armando Tivane (2025). and administered the South African IEB curriculum from 1993 to 2025.
+Currently, the school is crossing over to the Cambridge International Curriculum.
+The academic year starts in January and ends in December.

-In 2024 it joined the African Debating Program.